thorstenrie/lpstats/README.md

 ## Known Limitations

-- The calculations are based on floating point arithmetic.
+- Most calculations are based on floating point arithmetic.
 It is not suitable for arbitrary precision fixed-point decimal arithmetic.

 ## Links